 - Pole: Don’t over-fertilize.
 Support the vines.
 May be grown with corn for vine support.
 Plant rust-resistant varieties.
 Recommended varieties: McCaslan, Kentucky Wonder, Blue Lake.

 Soak seeds in water for six hours for better germination.
 Requires warm soils and temperatures.
-Very heat-tolerant.
-Highly susceptible to root-knot nematodes.
+Very heat-tolerant; however, highly susceptible to root-knot nematodes.
 Harvest pods a few days after flower petals have fallen, or pods will become tough and stringy (North and Central Florida only).
 Recommended varieties: Clemson Spineless, Emerald, Annie Oakley II, Cajun Delight.

-Onions (Green and Shallots): (Northern and Central zones only)
+Onions (green and shallots): (Northern and Central regions only)

-Depending on type, onions may be grown from seed, sets, transplants or division.
+Depending on type, onions may be grown from seeds, sets, transplants or division.
 Green/bunching onions may be grown from fall through spring.
-Plant close, and harvest as needed.
+Plant close; harvest as needed.
 Insert sets upright for straight stems.
 Divide and re-set multiplier types every year.
-Recommended varieties: Bulbing: Granex (yellow); Green: Evergreen Bunching, White Lisbon Bunching; Multipliers: Shallots, Leeks, American Flag.
+Recommended varieties: bulbing: Granex (yellow); green: Evergreen Bunching, White Lisbon Bunching; multipliers: Shallots, Leeks, American Flag.

-- Southern (aka Field Peas, Cow Peas, Crowder Peas, Cream Peas): Highly nutritious.
+- Southern (aka field peas, cowpeas, crowder peas, cream peas): All are highly nutritious.
 Don’t over-fertilize; too much nitrogen limits production.
 Good summer cover crop.
 Cowpea curculio is a common pest.
 Maintain consistent soil moisture.
 Recommended varieties: California Blackeye No.5, Pinkeye Purple Hull, Texas Cream.

 Summer squash and zucchini are usually bush types; winter squash has a spreading, vining habit.
-Calabaza is similar, but is a heat- and disease-resistant hard-shelled squash, similar to a butternut or acorn in taste.
+Calabaza is similar, but is a heat- and disease-resistant hard-shelled squash that is similar to a butternut or acorn in taste.
 Chayote is a vine that needs support.
-All cucurbits have male and and female flowers separated on the plant, and pollination by insects is required for fruit set.
+All cucurbits have male and and female flowers separated on the plant, and pollination by insects is required for fruit-set.
 Leaf and fruit diseases are fairly common.
 Winter types store well.

 - Winter recommended varieties: Spaghetti, Table King, Table Queen and Table Ace (acorn); Waltham, Early Butternut (butternut).

-A quick-growing, cool-weather crop.
+This is a quick-growing, cool-weather crop.
 Grow for roots and tops (greens).
 Broadcast seed in a wide row or single file.
 Thin early to allow for root expansion.
 Smaller roots (2 inches or less) are milder in flavor.
-Recommended varieties: Roots: Purple Top White Globe; Greens: Seven Top, Shogoin.
+Recommended varieties: roots: Purple Top White Globe; greens: Seven Top, Shogoin.